-Many people think “Italian White Wine” Pinot Grigio is the first which comes to mind.
-As we know many people don’t like Pinot Grigio because of its natural taste, even though being the most imported wine variety in the United States of America.
+When people think “Italian White Wine”, Pinot Grigio is usually the first that comes to mind.
+The reason most people don’t like Pinot Grigio is because of its natural taste, despite it being the most imported wine variety in America.

 Friuli/ Italy is the best area for Pinot Grigio’s.
 Our winery is located in the Doc Friuli Grave zone in the municipalities of Porcia, Pasiano and Azzano Decimo which is very close to Venice.
 Between the provinces of Pordenone and Udine, straddling the Tagliamento river you find a natural landscape of striking originality: the “Grave”, generated by the large alluvial fans of the rivers Meduna, Cellina and Tagliamento.
 In the Northern part they are characterized by a coarse terrain, which along the coast line becomes fine.

 The mountains in addition to having given rise to the Grave soil, protect it from the cold Northern winds.
 This fact, together with the beneficial effect of the Adriatic Sea, has contributed to the creation of a climate particularly suited to the cultivation of the wine and that is why Friuli is the best area for Pinot Grigio.

 Located in the Northeastern region of Friuli Venezia Giulia, these neighboring denominations produce outstanding Pinot Grigio.
 Collio, which borders Slovenia, is made up entirely of hillside vineyards.
 The best sites in Friuli Colli Orientali are also found on the hills.